 Types of Cross Browser Testing

-As we discussed at the beginning of the article, the Cross Browser Testing technique is divided into two areas — manual browser testing and automated browser testing.
+As we discussed at the beginning of the article, the Cross Browser Testing technique is divided into two areas — manual and automated cross browser testing

 Both these approaches have their own benefits and the process in which it needs to be implemented.